Works from the 1930s – 1970s

 1940s

-The working techniques learned at the applied arts school in Cantù were only basic notions for metalworking; for his growth in the field of goldsmithing Franco relied on experimentation, embossing and towards the end of the decade discovering chasing work.
+The metalworking techniques learned at the Cantù School of Applied Arts were only basic notions for working with metals; for his growth in the field of jewelry making, Franco relied on experimentation, working in repoussé and, toward the end of the decade, discovering chasing.

-The works from these years are instinctive and free from conditioning, of
+The works from these years are instinctive and free from conditioning, with a

 1950s

-Repoussé and chasing work dates back to ancient times and allows Franco to express his dreamlike world through his creations.
+The repoussé and chasing technique dates back to ancient times and allows Franco to express his dreamlike world through his creations.

 His skill in chasing enables him to bring his surreal characters to life, as is clearly evident when observing his works.